vinodhini-17/EXNO-3-DS/README.md

 1. Ordinal Encoding
 An ordinal encoding involves mapping each unique label to an integer value.
 This type of encoding is really only appropriate if there is a known relationship between the categories.
 This relationship does exist for some of the variables in our dataset, and ideally, this should be harnessed when preparing the data.
 2. Label Encoding
 Label encoding is a simple and straight forward approach.
 This converts each value in a categorical column into a numerical value.
-Each value in a categorical column is called Label.
+Each value in a categorical column is called Label..
 3. Binary Encoding
 Binary encoding converts a category into binary digits.
 Each binary digit creates one feature column.
 If there are n unique categories, then binary encoding results in the only log(base 2)ⁿ features.
 4. One Hot Encoding